danbev/learning-ai/fundamentals/ggml/README.md

 ### Multidiminensional tensor example
-When reading about matrix multiplication we often seen it in the format that we create a matrix like 3x2 which means 3 rows and 2 columns.
-When working with GGML, and I think this is common with graphics libraries in general, that one first specifies the x-axis, that is the horizontal axis/number of columns.
+When reading about matrix multiplication we often see it in the format that we create a matrix like 3x2 which means 3 rows and 2 columns.
+When working with GGML, and I think this is also common with graphics libraries in general, that one first specifies the x-axis, that is the horizontal axis/number of columns.
 If we have multiple dimensions then we have another value that specifies the size of the y-axis, that is the vertical axis/number of rows.
 So think of this as building a matrix from the bottom up and specifying one dimension at a time.